vikchupak/AWS/services/databases/sql/AmazonRDS.md

 - **Amazon RDS Multi AZ**
   - 1 Standby instance in another AZ, but it is not reachable
   - For HA - stay available with minimal downtime in case of failover due to **Automatic Failover**
+    - The canonical name record (CNAME) is switched from the primary to standby instance
+    - Standby is promoted/switched from passive(standby) to active(primary) mode (about 60-120 sec)
   - Synchronous replication
 - **Amazon RDS Multi-AZ Cluster**
   - Uses 1 primary + 2 replicas only